riacheruvu/simple_ab_testing/README.md

 Via Google Forms, you can gather feedback on the models' performance for detecting sentiments in text (e.g., for testing the models on challenging, sarcastic prompts if you wish).

+For analyzing experimental design results from a CSV, check out [this great app from the Streamlit team](https://github.com/streamlit/example-app-ab-testing).

 ## How to make it your own!

 1. Clone the code here and pip install the requirements (`pip install -r requirements.txt`)